hakanbilgi/Image_Gallery_React/README.md

 ![Project snapshot](./imageGallery.gif)

-To have a better understanding, you can check this sample [app]( https://hakanbilgi.github.io/Image_Gallery_React/)
+To have a better understanding, you can check this sample [app]( https://hakanbilgi.github.io/Image_Gallery_React/) Runs the app in the development mode.

+Open http://localhost:3000 to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.

+yarn test
 ## Objective

 Build an Image Gallery App using ReactJS.